 Skyscraper Cinema: Architecture and Gender in American Film

 A reception was held in the Reynolds Gallery to celebrate Dr. Merrill Schleier's book, Skyscraper Cinema: Architecture and Gender in American Film (University of Minnesota Press, 2009).
-Professor Schleier is a Visual Arts Department faculty member who also teaches courses for the Film Studies Program.
+Professor Schleier is an Art and Graphic Design Department faculty member who also teaches courses for the Film Studies Program.
 In the book, she analyzes cinematic works in which skyscrapers are an integral component, interpreting how the iconography and spatial practices in these modern buildings affect concepts of gender.
 "The explosion in scholarship in gender and space inspired me to consider the manner in which these buildings affect male and female, rich and poor, and various racial and sexual identities in different ways," Schleier states.

 Brown Bag Lunch: Pacific Women's History Month